Uinelj/site/content/Posts/rust-traits.md

 Now, how could we implement this for our simple static functions?

-We could make them methods, and then implement the trait as we did for `LanguageFilter`:
+We could make them methods, and then implement the trait as we did for `LanguageFilter{:rs}`:

 ```rs